My Struggle To Raise An Emotionally Accountable Boy

-When he says this I hear only his deep shame.
+When he says this, I hear only his deep shame.

 It crushes me that our young son has already been yoked by an expectation of masculinity that forbids betraying emotional vulnerability.
 For years, I was convinced that I had the power to liberate him from this expectation.
 When he was a toddler, I asked him to identify the emotional states of characters in the books I read aloud to him.
-How would he feel, I asked, if, like the main character, he had to fall asleep during a thunderstorm or his dog died?
+How would he feel, I asked, if, like the main character, he had to fall asleep during a thunderstorm or if his dog died?